vmware/powershell-module-for-vmware-cloud-foundation/docs/documentation/functions/hosts/Remove-VCFCommissionedHost.md

 ## Synopsis

-Connects to the specified SDDC Manager and decommissions a list of hosts.
+Decommissions a list of ESXi hosts.
-Host list is provided in a JSON file.

 ## Syntax